jbannick/hellokata-java/src/modules/mod_libs/hellomodlibsimplest1/README.md

 3. Copy run.sh to that location
 4. At the command line, execute: build.sh

-The app should build.
+The library and app should build.

 5. At the command line, execute: run.sh

-The app should display:
+The app and library should display:

 Hello Non-Modularized App Using a Modularized Library - Simplest!